MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/reporting-services-report-server.md

  A Reporting Services report server supports two modes of deployment for report server instances:

--   **Native mode**: including native mode with SharePoint Web Parts, where a report server runs as an application server that provides all processing and management capability exclusively through Reporting Services components.
+-   **Native mode**: including native mode with SharePoint web parts, where a report server runs as an application server that provides all processing and management capability exclusively through Reporting Services components.
 You configure a native mode report server with Reporting Services configuration manager and SQL Server Management Studio.

 -   **SharePoint mode**: where a report server is installed as part of a SharePoint server farm.
 Deploy and configure SharePoint mode by using PowerShell commands or SharePoint content management pages.